-In 2001, Rand elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+In 2001, Rand elected to be regulated as a business development company ("BDC") under the 1940 Act.
 As a BDC, Rand is required to comply with certain regulatory requirements specified in the 1940 Act.
 For instance, it generally has to invest at least 70% of total assets in "qualifying assets" and provide managerial assistance to the portfolio companies in which it invests.